eRodr1guez/ZooGo/README.md

 ## Description

-Reach Mobile Web Application designed to drive animal education via Trivia Games.
+React-based App designed to drive animal education via Trivia Games.
 Children walk the Zoo, once at the animal exhibition, they have to scan a qr code to verify their location, and then they are prompted with a trivia game.
 They win Points for answering questions correctly, and once they have gain enough points, they can redeem them for prizes.

 ## Interface
 ### Please click the image to see the full demo of the app